Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Conclusions and discussions

 In this work, we consider the Hamiltonian derived from Loop Quantum Geometry (LQG) to describe the interior of a Schwarzschild black hole in terms of Ashtekar-Barbero variables.
 However, instead of using any of the lapse functions considered in the literature \cite{Ashtekar, Chiou:2008nm}, we propose a different one, as shown in \eqref{eq:lapsNT}, with the aim of simplifying the model's Hamiltonian for quantization \eqref{eq:H-class-1}.

 From this Hamiltonian, we obtain the equations of motion, which, when solved, recover the classical metric solutions for an appropriate transformation \eqref{eq:Transf_T_to_t}.
-This indicates that our choice of the lapse function, \eqref{eq:lapsNT}, is reasonable.
-It's worth noting that the choice of this lapse function does not resolve the singularity problem at $p_c=0$ because in this region, the Kretschmann scalar, \eqref{eq:Kretschmann_scalar}, diverges.
+This indicates that our choice of the new lapse function, \eqref{eq:lapsNT}, is reasonable.

-Using the modification in the Poisson algebra proposed in \cite{Bosso}, \eqref{eqn:b_pb} and \eqref{eqn:c_pc}, and the Hamiltonian \eqref{eq:H-class-1}, we obtain the effective equations of motion \eqref{eq:EoM-diff-b-1}-\eqref{eq:EoM-diff-pc-1}.
+Using the modification in the Poisson algebra proposed in \cite{Bosso}, \eqref{eqn:b_pb} and \eqref{eqn:c_pc}, and the new Hamiltonian \eqref{eq:H-class-1}, we obtain the effective equations of motion \eqref{eq:EoM-diff-b-1}-\eqref{eq:EoM-diff-pc-1}.
 The solutions to these effective equations are obtained by considering only the first-order corrections in the deformation parameters $\beta_b$ and $\beta_c$, \eqref{b-eff-t}, \eqref{pb(t)-eff}, \eqref{pc(t)-eff_expand} and \eqref{c(t)-eff_expand}.
-From these solutions, the dependence on the fiducial length $L_0$ is removed by introducing a fundamental length $l_c$, similar to what was done in \cite{Bosso}, with the aim of ensuring that scalar quantities (such as the Kretschmann scalar) do not depend on the chosen length scale.
+From these solutions, the dependence on the fiducial length $L_0$ is removed by introducing a fundamental length $l_c\propto l_{Pl}$ (where $l_{Pl}$ is the Planck length), similar to what was done in \cite{Bosso}, with the aim of ensuring that scalar quantities (such as the Kretschmann scalar) do not depend on the chosen length scale.

-As a consequence of the quantum corrections introduced by $\beta_b$ and $\beta_c$, the variables $p_c$ and $p_b$ attain minimum values as they approach the $t=0$ region (classical singularity), \eqref{eq:pc_minimum} and \eqref{eq:pb_minimum}, which does not occur in the non-effective case.
-In order to maintain physical consistency in our results, it is imposed that the deformation parameters must have negative values ($\beta_b, \beta_c < 0$).
-This condition is consistent with the proposal in \cite{Bosso}, which leads to a minimum radius on the 2-sphere.
+An intriguing finding, not documented in prior literature, emerges when $\beta_b<0$ is selected in \eqref{pb(t)-eff}.
+This outcome reveals the existence of a $p_b^{\text{min}}$ (refer to \eqref{eq:pb_minimum}) at the classical singularity $t=0$.
+It is characterized in terms of the fundamental length $l_c$, the Barbero-Immirzi parameter $\gamma$, suggesting its quantum origin that diminishes in the classical limit ($\hbar G\to 0$), along with the gravitational parameters $G$ and $M$.
+Interestingly, on the $p_b$ horizon, it remains impervious to effective corrections, maintaining $p_b^{\text{eff}}(2GM)=0$, mirroring the behavior observed in the classical scenario.